Updated December 15th, 2022 from July 15, 2018

-“I love to throw away money”, said no traveler ever.
-It sounds a little ridiculous but so many travelers throw away hundreds (and sometimes thousands) of dollars on fees that may not be necessary.
+“I love to throw away money”, said no traveller ever.
+It sounds a little ridiculous, but so many travellers throw away hundreds (and sometimes thousands) of dollars on fees that may not be necessary.

-When you are planning a trip, you look at the airfare and hotel charge, figure on spending money on food, adventures and maybe souvenirs.
-What you may not think about when booking that trip, is all of the extra travel fees that you will pay on your journey.
+When planning a trip, you look at the airfare, hotel charges and figure out on spending money on food, adventures and maybe souvenirs.
+What you may not think about when booking that trip is all of the extra travel fees that you will pay on your journey.
 Not all of them you can avoid (or want to avoid), but many of them you may not even know you are paying until it’s too late.

-Take it from me, before I became the “savvy traveler” I am today, I’ve paid a lot of travel fees and wish I had that money back now to go on more adventures.
+Take it from me, before I became the “savvy traveller” I am today, I paid a lot of travel fees and wish I had that money back now to go on more adventures.

-So, what are these common fees?
+So, what are these standard fees?
 Here are five fees that can be avoidable when you travel.

 Airline WiFi Fee